 Learn to Set Boundaries in Your Personal Relationships

-Why is it so difficult to set limits on your personal relationships?
+Why is it so difficult to set boundaries in your personal relationships?

-Despite all of this, the bigger problem isn’t that you have a low self-esteem.
-It isn’t even that you don’t want to argue with others.
-The problem is that you don’t know how to set boundaries in your personal relationships.
+It may also be that your big problem isn’t that you have low self-esteem or that you don’t want to get into conflict with someone.
+Perhaps you just don’t know how to set boundaries in your personal relationships.

 - Start by saying “no” to everything you don’t want to do or don’t have time for.
-It doesn’t matter what others say, if they get mad, or even how bad you may look.
-Make what you want a priority.
+It doesn’t matter what others say, whether they don’t like it or even how bad you may look.
+Prioritize what you want.

 - Use “I” to say what you feel and want.
-For instance: “I’m tired of going to this meeting”.
-Don’t use excuses.
-Be clear.
+For instance: “I’m tired of going to this meeting.”
+Don’t use excuses and be clear.

-- Don’t justify yourself when you’re giving an opinion or making a decision.
-You don’t need to do this, even if the other person is upset.
-You need to be confident in yourself.
+- Finally, don’t justify yourself when you’re giving an opinion or making a decision.
+This is because you don’t need to do it, even if it upsets the other person.
+Just be confident in yourself.

 Learn to be yourself

 To put limits on your personal relationships, sometimes it’s necessary to learn to be yourself again.
 This means to trust yourself, to give up pleasing other people, and stop looking for their approval.
 It’s difficult indeed.
 After all, we’re taught to please everyone around us when we’re children.

 However, small steps like saying “no” and stopping someone from making you change your mind to what they want can help you.